 There are only a few times mentioned in the scriptures where God the Father speaks.
 This is My Beloved Son focuses on those sacred moments.
 This lesson plan utilizes images found in the Gospel Art Book and scripture references to teach this primary song.

 The 3 instances mentioned in the scriptures where God the Father speaks are during Christ’s baptism, when Christ appears to the Nephites and the first vision.
 The 1st – 3rd verses discuss these instances.

 These scenes are depicted in the following Gospel Art Book images that are needed for this lesson plan:

 - Gospel Art Book (GAB) Picture of Christ being baptized HERE [Gospel Art Book picture #35]

-- Gospel Art Book (GAB) Picture of Christ visiting the Nephites HERE (direct link not working online)
+- Gospel Art Book (GAB) Picture of Christ visiting the Nephites HERE [Gospel Art Book picture #82]

 - Gospel Art Book (GAB) Picture of the First Vision HERE [Gospel Art Book picture #90]

-*Note: I have purchased the Gospel Art Book and have taken the binding out, placed the pages in sheet protectors and put it in a binder.
-This way I can use the pages individually as I need them.
+*TIP: Take the binding out of the Gospel Art Book, place the pages in sheet protectors and put it in a binder.
+This way the images can be used individually as needed.

 - 3 Nephi = Christ visits America